wulfland/AccelerateDevOps/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: :beetle: Bug report
+name: 🐞 Bug report
 about: Create a report to help us improve
 title: 'Title of the bug'
-labels: 'Bug, Unplanned'
+labels: [Bug, Unplanned]
-assignees: '@wulfland'
+assignees:
+  - wulfland
 ---

 **Describe the bug**